Finding this flight

 The even numbered rows have the console by the window and the seat is on the aisle.

 Feet extend into a narrow space under the video screen.

 The tray table is stored on the back of the seat in front.
 It folds down and out but does not adjust forward or back when deployed.

 The seat controls and video remote are located on the console.

 Seat 19K is near the galley which might bother some.
 That is not a problem for me with noise-cancelling headsets to tune out any commotion.
-Being in the last row, this seat has an extra flat area that could be useful on long-haul flights for placing things like pillows or blankets.and keep them close at hand.
+And FAs on Thai and most other Asian carriers do a great job of keeping the galley curtains closed.
+Being in the last row, this seat has an extra flat area that could be useful on long-haul flights for keeping things like pillows or blankets out of the way but close at hand.

 The video screen is fixed so there is no need to stow it for takeoff and landing.

 The power outlet is located on the console near the floor.